[Rev. 6/2/2018 2:15:07 PM--2017]

 (a) Formal Hearing.
 All formal hearings will be reported by a certified court reporter and a transcript of the proceedings may be ordered by the chair, the court or the applicant.
 The transcript will be ordered for any adverse recommendation reviewed by the court.
 The transcript is deemed to be confidential.
 The chair will call the hearing to order and make an opening statement, introduce the hearing panel members, and explain the purpose for the hearing and the duty of the C & F Committee in conducting the hearing.
 The applicant or applicant’s counsel will then be asked to make an opening statement if desired, and to present any witnesses or present such evidence that the applicant deems necessary.
 All witnesses must testify under oath.
 Members of the hearing panel may also inquire of the witness(es).
 At the conclusion of the hearing, the applicant or his/her counsel is invited to make a closing statement.

-(b) Informal Interviews.
-Informal interviews shall be conducted informally and shall not be reported.
+(b) Informal Hearings and Interviews.
+Informal hearings and interviews shall be conducted informally and shall not be reported.

 D. Decision and Recommendation.
-The C & F Committee shall submit findings and make a recommendation to the court (see section titled “Due Process” for adverse recommendations by the committee).
+The C & F Committee shall submit findings and make a recommendation to the court (see section titled “Due Process” for adverse recommendations by the C & F Committee).

 (i) Formal Hearing.
 The Board of Bar Examiners shall notify the applicant of the results of the hearing within 30 days of the conclusion of any formal hearing.
 The hearing panel chair will submit findings and recommendations to the court with proof of service upon the applicant in accordance with S.C.R.
 69(2).
 If the board has permitted an applicant to take the bar examination and the applicant is successful on an examination, the C & F Committee must complete its investigation and make its recommendation to the court prior to June 1 of the year immediately following the year in which a July applicant is successful on the examination or January 1 of the year immediately following the year in which a February applicant is successful on the examination.
 Should the applicant fail to pass the examination, a character and fitness hold will continue until the applicant is successful on a later examination.

-(ii) Informal Interview.
+(ii) Informal Hearing.
 The chair, or his/her designee, may clear the applicant for character and fitness after an informal interview or may refer the matter for a formal hearing.

 E. Denial With or Without Prejudice.
 Only the C & F Committee or the board may recommend denial, with or without prejudice, of an application on the grounds that the applicant has not demonstrated requisite moral character and fitness, pursuant to S.C.R.
 64. In the absence of the timely filing of a petition for review set forth in S.C.R.
 64, the court shall not disturb an adverse recommendation of the C & F Committee or board.